MagicalTux/pinetd4/README.md

 This new evolution aims at solving the previous problems by adopting a fully modular infrastructure (TODO: insert more bullshit here).

-# Major differences from pinetd2
+## Major differences compared to pinetd2

 First major difference is that the system is now written in C++ and not in PHP.